AmedeoRoberto/AmedeoRoberto.github.io/_pages/bio.md

 My teaching activity can be found [here](/teaching).<br>
 My talks and service to academia can be found [here](/services).<br>

+Until September 2024 I have been a Postdoctoral Resarcher at the [Institute of Science and Technology Austria](https://ist.ac.at/en/home/) hosted by [Marco Mondelli](http://marcomondelli.com/).

+I received my Doctoral Degree in 2022 from the [École Polytechnique Fédérale de Lausanne - EPFL](https://www.epfl.ch/en/) where I had the pleasure of being advised by Prof. [Michael Gastpar](https://people.epfl.ch/michael.gastpar/?lang=en).
+I received my MSc degree in 2017 from the Department of [Computer Science](https://www.di.unisa.it/en) of [Università degli Studi di Salerno](https://web.unisa.it/en/home) which has been selected, **for the second time in a row**, as a ['department of excellence'](https://www.di.unisa.it/unisa-rescue-page/dettaglio/id/1356/module/488/row/2532) by the Italian Ministry of Universities and Research.

+I believe in [Slow Science](http://slow-science.org/) and in Scientific Divulgation.

+I am interested in every aspect of science but mostly in Mathematics, Information Theory, Theoretical Computer Science, Neuroscience, Psychology and Biology.

 Now, a bit about myself.

 I believe in Slow Science: deep understanding and scientific production respect different timelines.